DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **simplifyPath**: Solved the "Simplify Path" problem, which requires converting an absolute Unix-style file path into its canonical form.
 The approach utilizes a stack to process the path components, effectively handling elements like current (`.`), parent (`..`) directories, and redundant slashes (`//`).
 The final solution reconstructs the canonical path with a time complexity of O(n), where `n` is the length of the path, ensuring efficient processing of all path elements.
     [Problem Description: simplifyPath](https://leetcode.com/problems/simplify-path/description/)
+* Day 201: 🌊 Count Islands in a Grid Using Recursion 🏝️

+  Today, I worked on a project that counts the number of islands in a grid using Python, focusing on recursion and depth-first search (DFS).
+The main objective was to identify and count all distinct "islands" in a grid represented by `1`s (land) and `0`s (water).
+Below are the key highlights:

+  - **Recursion**: The solution uses a recursive function to traverse the grid, identifying connected land cells (`1`s).
+For every unvisited land cell, the function explores all 8 possible directions (up, down, left, right, and the four diagonals) to mark the entire island as visited.

+  - **Depth-First Search (DFS)**: By using a DFS approach, the algorithm ensures that every part of an island is explored fully before moving to the next.
+This allows the algorithm to handle islands of any shape or size, ensuring accurate counting.

+  - **Grid Representation**: The grid is represented as a 2D list where `1`s denote land and `0`s represent water.
+The function recursively marks all connected `1`s as visited (changing them to `0`s), ensuring that each island is counted only once.

+  - **Efficient Island Counting**: The project efficiently iterates through the grid, invoking the DFS function each time an unvisited `1` is found.
+This approach minimizes the number of recursive calls and ensures that all islands are correctly identified.

+  - **Handling Edge Cases**: The algorithm effectively handles edge cases, such as single-cell islands or grids with no islands at all, making it robust for different input scenarios.

+  - **Example Visualization**: The project includes an example grid and prints the total number of islands found, demonstrating the algorithm's effectiveness in various configurations.

+  This project provided a valuable opportunity to apply recursion in a real-world scenario, reinforcing the importance of depth-first search for exploring connected components.
+It also showcased how recursive algorithms can be used to solve problems involving adjacency and connectivity in grids, which is a fundamental concept in graph theory.